quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

 ### Important considerations

 1. There can only be one gateway endpoint per VPC.
-2. Your S3 buckets must be in the same region at the gateway endpoint.
+2. Your S3 buckets must be in the same region as the gateway endpoint.
 2. Keeping traffic on private networks will incur Transit Gateway, inter-VPC, and Interface Endpoint charges.
 3. The DNS of any VPN clients must assign AWS global and regional S3